browniebroke/django-codemod/docs/codemods.md

 - Replace the `FloatRangeField` model and form fields in `django.contrib.postgres` by `DecimalRangeField`.

+Applied by passing the `--removed-in 3.1` or `--deprecated-in 1.11` option:

+- Replace compatibility imports of `EmptyResultSet` in `django.db.models.query`, `django.db.models.sql`, and `django.db.models.sql.datastructures` by an import from `django.core.exceptions`.

 ## Removed in Django 4.0

 Applied by passing the `--removed-in 4.0` or `--deprecated-in 3.0` option: